The Anubhava Yoga 360° Somatic Therapy Course

 From the skeletal-muscular framework to the hormonal and systemic regulation of the internal organs, Yoga asanas act in a transformative manner, not just in the healing process and disease prevention, but of equal import, the asana practice extends life-expectancy by preventing ageing factors such as stenosis.

-The 2 month Yoga Therapy/Chikitsa Yoga programme is an intense, full-time residential course.
-There will be 500 hours of training and teaching, with a mandatory attendance requirement of 95%, in order to appear for the final examination.
+The 1 month Yoga Preventive Therapy/Chikitsa Yoga programme is an intense, full-time residential course.
+There will be 200 hours of training and teaching, with a mandatory attendance requirement of 95%, in order to appear for the final examination.

 Students having successfully completed the course will be awarded the Chikitsa Yoga Kriyakar or Yoga Therapy Novice certification, enabling them to suggest and teach, with the advice of Aryamarga Yoga or registered medical practitioners, methods of disease prevention, disease elimination and physio-therapy.